The Old Bell, Malmesbury: Interior

 A prominent feature of the inn is an ashlar fire hood which is believed to be one of the earliest domestic-style ground-floor fireplaces, served by a flue, in England; it is dated to the initial building in 1220.
 It was restored around 1980.
 The fireplace is important in the history of architecture in England.
 In the early Middle Ages fires simply burnt in a central hearth.
 By about 1200 wall fireplaces with integrated flues built into the structure of the walls began to appear in English castles.
-The fireplace in the Old Bell uses this flue technology pioneered in castles and may well be the earliest surviving example in England of a flue fireplace outside the context of a castle.
+The fireplace in the Old Bell uses this flue technology pioneered in castles and may well be one of the earliest surviving examples in England of a flue fireplace outside the context of a castle, preceded by a similar example at Boothby Pagnell Manor House, circa 1200.

 The central room to the first floor has a late 15th-century and early 16th-century compartmental ceiling with deeply moulded beams, and 17th-century dormers are cut through large trenched purlins.
 The current stairway is relatively new, replaced some time after 1950.
 A corridor connects the main building to the coaching house, which has six rooms on the ground floor, and several of the rooms are adjoining.
 Beneath the lounge to the inn is a vaulted cellar which has been reported to contain eight stone coffins.
 The dwarf walls with iron railings attached to the property are also part of the Listed Building designation.